ptwiddle/MAS439-Commutative-Algebra/policies.md

 ------
 The lecturer for the first semester is Paul Johnson.
 Email paul.johnson@sheffield.ac.uk, Office Hicks J6b.
 The second semester lecturer is Evgeny Shinder.

-Lectures are Wednesday at 11 in 9 Mappin Street G03, and Thursday at 2 in Hicks Lecture Theatre B.
+Lectures are in the Hicks building, Thursday at 2 in Lecture Theatre C, and Thursday at 4 in F28.
+It's slightly awkward to have both lectures so close together; I'm going to experiment with having informal office hours in a coffeeshop in the hour in between.

 Office hours are currently scheduled for:

- -  Tuesday 11-12
- -  Friday 10:30-11:30
+ -

 They may change with input from the class later in the semester.
 Always feel free to ask questions during or after class, in an email, or to set up a time to chat in person.

 Marking